andrewharmellaw/andrewharmellaw.github.com/_posts/2017-03-24-gelfands-algebra-chunk-23-embedding-progressions.md

 Which means the $100$th term will be $2^{100} - 1$.

 ## Problem 214
-I'll come back to this once I get to "Quadratic Equations" which Gelfand points out in his Hint.
+{% newthought "I'll come back to this once I get to _Quadratic Equations_" %} which Gelfand points out in his Hint.

 ## Problem 215
-The Fibbonacci sequence (which will be _incredibly_ familiar to anyone who does any form of agile software development) is a geometric sequence which follows the pattern identified in Problem 214.
+{% newthought "The Fibbonacci sequence" %} (which will be _incredibly_ familiar to anyone who does any form of agile software development) is a geometric sequence which follows the pattern identified in Problem 214.

 So what are we being asked to obtain in this problem?
 Gelfand wants us to find out what $A$, and $B$ are.